 - 1. A one page proposal outlining the paper must be submitted to your tutor.
-The due date for the proposal submission is Monday, October 22nd, 2001 at 0830 hours. - 2.
-The proposal must be deemed satisfactory by the tutor in order to proceed in writing the paper. - 3.
-The satisfactory proposal must be submitted with your paper on the due date for the paper. - 4.
+The due date for the proposal submission is Monday, March 4th, 2002 at 0830 hours. - 2.
 The proposal should include; the title of the paper, clear statements about a topic and the position or perspective to be addressed; clear identification of the related concept or context; a description of the nursing practice situation; and statements of how the concept/context and your topic relate to the nursing practice situation.
-Your proposal should be in APA style and include some of your references. - 5.
+Your proposal should be in APA style and include some of your references. - 3.
+The proposal must be deemed satisfactory by the tutor in order to proceed in writing the paper. - 4.
+The satisfactory proposal must be submitted with your paper on the due date for the paper. - 5.
 The paper and the proposal must be submitted using APA style, and must be word processed. - 6.
 The paper must be a minimum of 10 pages to a maximum of 12 pages (excluding cover page, and references).
 Exceeding or a reduction of length will result in a one mark reduction per page. - 7.
-The due date for the paper is Monday, November 19th, 2001 at 0830 hours. - 8.
-If the paper (including the satisfactory proposal) is late, the mark for the paper will be dropped 15% per school day. - 9.
+The due date for the paper is Monday, April 15th, 2002 at 0830 hours. - 8.
+If the paper and the satisfactory proposal are submitted late, the mark for the paper will be dropped 15% per school day. - 9.
 The paper must be submitted to achieve a mark for the course. - 10.
-The paper must reflect that a variety of resources were used, e.g., books, journals, videos, Internet, or interviews.
+The paper must reflect research and that a variety of resources were used, e.g., books, journals (include at least three current Journal articles), videos, Internet, or interviews.
 The paper must have utilized a minimum of 8-10 sources other than dictionaries or required texts.
-The major percentage of sources must be from the original or primary source. - 11.
+The major percentage of sources must be from the original or primary source (at least two primary sources are required). - 11.
 Tutors are available for consultation well ahead of the assigned dates.
 The consultation will be by appointment and during office hours.
 The student must demonstrate evidence that thought, effort, and research has taken place before meeting with the tutor.
 Ideas and questions about the proposal, and paper should be written out.
 The tutor will give ideas only.